evannetwork/evannetwork.github.io/dev/setting-up.md

 There will be at least one more, the production chain, which will be called "core" and not "testcore".

+It is very useful to start parity with the `--force-ui` parameter, which allows you to access a web-admin on http://localhost:8180 which provides a lot of functionality where the command line is just a little more complicated.

 ## Create an Identity
 To do anything on the blockchain, you need an account, an identity.
 This is not just relevant for developers, and is described [here](/tutorial/create-identity).